 At Indiana University, she was named Graduate Assistant Conductor for the IU Opera Theater season 2004-2005, assisting the productions of Tosca, Dialogues of the Carmelites, The Magic Flute, Cenerentola, and La Bohème.
 She participated in conducting masterclasses around the globe with Kurt Masur, Jorma Panula, Boris Hinchev, and Colin Metters, and specialized workshops in early vocal music with Rebecca Stewart, Adrian van der Spoel and Gabriel Garrido.
 She participated in conducting workshops at the Kurt Thomas Course in Utrecht, and a modern chamber music festival in Fresno with the Alexander String Quartet and Frederico Agostini.
 In 2007, Hebe won the Jury's Prize at the Bela Bartok International Opera Conducting Competition, and in 2009 received recognition of honorable mention for the Taki Concordia Conducting Fellowship for women conductors.
 She worked as at the Edward Said Conservatory of Music from 2006-2007 as conductor of the orchestras and conductor of the Jerusalem Choir.

-Currently, Hebe conducts the Audite Nova Chamber Choir, Leiden English Choir, Decamerone Chamber Choir, the Apeldoorns Symphonic Orchestra, the Autunno Ensemble, and the Symphonic Orchestra Sonante.
+Currently, Hebe conducts the Audite Nova Chamber Choir, Leiden English Choir, Decamerone Chamber Choir, the Apeldoorns Symphonic Orchestra, and the Autunno String Ensemble.
 She has also guest conducted the Leeuwarder Kamerkoor, and Toonkunstkoor Amsterdam, COV IJmuiden, and the Schütz Ensemble.
 In 2008, she guest-conducted at the Romanian Opera House in Cluj for the 2008 production of Maria de Buenos Aires, after doing the same production in Bloomington, Indiana in 2006 with her own ensemble, ExArt.
-Recent years have included work with the Promenade Orkest, Continuo Rotterdam, and Floregium Musicum.
 Hebe conducted the St. Petersburg State Academic Orchestra during a masterclass and performance of Mahler’s Symphony #5, and the Bulgarian State Opera during a masterclass and performance of Puccini’s Madama Butterfly.